 The Dawkins scale is one many folks complain about, and others rejoice in.
 It is varying levels of strong to weak theist and atheist.
 It is graded from 1 (Strong Theist) to 7 (Strong Atheist)

 One of the key issues we have with the Dawkins scale is it includes agnostic as a middle position.
-Typically Agnosticism is supposed to deal with knowledge (don’t know/can’t know) rather than belief, so to have it in the middle of a belief scale does seem silly.
+Typically agnosticism is thought to deal with knowledge (don’t know/can’t know) rather than belief, so to have it in the middle of a belief scale does seem silly.
 However when applied along the lines of “I don’t know/can’t know if either position is true, therefore I lack belief in both” you can understand why it is there.

 You might find an Atheist (like me or Kriss for example) say that using this scale we are 7 about the Abrahamic God as described in the Bible/by theists but are 6-6.9 in regards to other claims.